 How much does an auctioneer surety bond cost in Virginia?

-The Department of Professional and Occupational Regulation in the Commonwealth of Virginia requires auctioneers to post $10,000 surety bonds to legally work within the state.
+The Department of Professional and Occupational Regulation in the Commonwealth of Virginia requires auctioneers and auction firms to post $10,000 surety bonds to work within the state.

 |Bond Type||Bond Amount||Cost|